WebexCC-SA/LAB-2356/docs/lab1_environment_intro.md

 There are two kinds of AI Agents:

 - Scripted Agent: Works on Predefined Intents, Entities and training data backed with a NLP Engine.
-This is the type of AI Agent used in this lab.

 - Autonomous Agent: Works on Tools / Skills and Knowledge Based powered by a Large Language Model (LLM).